-Subsequent to the end of the reporting period, a gross dividend of 4 cents per nominal 25 cents share (net dividend of 2.6 cents for a total amount of €1,138,000) for the twelve months ended 31 December 2015 is being proposed for approval by the shareholders to be distributed either in cash or by the issue of new shares at the option of each individual shareholder.
+Subsequent to the end of the reporting period, a gross dividend of 4 cent per nominal 25 cent share (net dividend of 2.6 cent for a total amount of €1,149,000) for the twelve months ended 31 December 2016 is being proposed for approval by the shareholders to be distributed.
 A resolution to this effect will be proposed to the Annual General Meeting.
-The additional shares that shareholders will subscribe to shall be eligible to be included as part of the Bank's CET1.